ReactBricks/react-inline-edit-async/README.md

 - `format`:

   - A function to format the value.
 It receives the `value` string and should return the formatted string (for example for dates or money)
   - Optional
   - Default: none

+- `render`:

+  - A function to render a custom React element based on the value.
+It receives the `value` string and should return a React Element
+  - Optional
+  - Default: none